 Mobile phones can also be recycled the Monash Civic Centre (293 Springvale Road, Glen Waverley) or through Mobile Muster (search for your nearest drop-off point).

 Household batteries can also be dropped off free of charge at the Monash Civic Centre and Oakleigh Service Centre.

 Still unsure what you can and can’t recycle?
 Use Planet Ark’s Recycling Near You guide to learn more.

 Food scraps make up about 40% of the household waste.
 Composting is easy to do, prevents the wasteful transport of food scraps to landfill and creates a great soil for your garden.

 Composting has never been easier for Monash residents as you can now purchase a discounted compost bin, worm farm or Bokashi bin through a Council rebate.

-Please visit Circular Food to order your discounted products online.
-Alternatively, give them a call (0 402 269 864) or visit their store (105 Hume Highway, Somerton).
+Please visit Circular Food to order your discounted products online or call 0 402 269 864.
 More information: Composting.

 Not sure which composting system would suit you best?
 Visit the Sustainability Victoria website to find out more.

 Don’t have space for a composting system?
 Find a neighbour on ShareWaste who is already composting and willing to take your kitchen scraps for you.